 On 23 January 2014, an agreement on the cessation of hostilities in South Sudan was signed in Addis Ababa, but violations of the agreement by both sides have since been reported.
 A rapid improvement in the security situation is needed to allow unhindered deployment of aid workers and relief supplies throughout the country.

-The European Commission is supporting life-saving activities in South Sudan with more than €150 million since 2011.
-The aid includes assistance for internally displaced people, returnees and refugees, providing them with basic healthcare, clean water, sanitation and food assistance.
-A team of ECHO experts is permanently based in the country, working closely with partner relief organisations and monitoring the situation and the efficient use of EU funds.
-ECHO partner organisations in South Sudan include United Nations' agencies, non-governmental organisations and international organisations such as International Organisation for Migration (IOM), as well as the International Committee of the Red Cross (ICRC).
+The European Commission has been supporting life-saving activities in South Sudan with more than €200 million since 2012.
+Aid includes assistance for internally displaced people, returnees and refugees providing them with basic healthcare, access to clean water, sanitation and food assistance.
+A team of ECHO experts is permanently based in the country, working closely with partner relief organizations and monitoring the situation and the efficient use of EU funds.
+They are backed by a team in Brussels which organizes the funding and advocacy for unhindered humanitarian aid provision.
+ECHO partner organizations in South Sudan include United Nations' agencies, non-governmental organizations and international organizations.